JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Results

+The best-fit values, minimum $\chi^2$ values, and approximate $3\sigma$ bounds obtained from the CPT-even scans are summarized in Tables~\ref{tab:cpc-no} and~\ref{tab:cpc-io} for NO and IO, respectively.

-Using these best-fit LIV coefficients as fixed inputs, we generate JUNO+LIV sensitivity contours in the $\Delta m^2_{21}$–$\sin^2\theta_{12}$ plane, marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$ within the ranges given in Table~\ref{tab1}.
+Using these best-fit CPT-even LIV coefficients as fixed inputs, we now study how the corresponding LIV scenarios affect the solar-parameter fit.
+We generate JUNO+LIV sensitivity contours in the $\sin^2\theta_{12} \Delta m^2_{21}$ plane, marginalizing over $\theta_{13}$ and $\Delta m^2_{31}$ within the ranges given in Table~\ref{tab1}.
 Figure~\ref{fig:dm21-sin12-liv} shows these contours for both NO and IO, in the presence of the best-fit LIV parameters $(c_{ee}, c_{e\mu})$ (left panel) and $(c_{ee}, c_{e\tau})$ (right panel).
+The SM best-fit point from Figure~\ref{fig:chi2_d21-th12_SM_NO} is also shown for comparison.

-The main observations from Figure \ref{fig:dm21-sin12-liv} are,
+The main observations from Figure \ref{fig:dm21-sin12-liv} are:

-\begin{itemize} \item In both panels, the best-fit for NO (red triangle) shifts to a higher value of $\sin^2\theta_{12}=0.332$ (left), $0.347$ (right).
-This shift separates it from the IO best-fit (violet triangle) of $\sin^2\theta_{12}=0.301$ by 3$\sigma$ confidence due to the best-fit LIV parameters being included. \item The $3\sigma$ region of IO is similar to the standard case, but it yields a lower $\chi^2_{\rm min}$ in both cases.
-This indicates that JUNO data prefers IO even more when the best-fit LIV parameters are included. \item For the $(c_{ee},c_{e\mu})$ case, the 3$\sigma$ contours of NO and IO partially overlap.
-In contrast, in the presence of $(c_{ee},c_{e\tau})$, the 3$\sigma$ contours of NO are significantly distinct from IO. \end{itemize}
+\begin{itemize} \item In both panels, the best-fit for NO (red triangle) shifts to a higher value of $\sin^2\theta_{12}$.
+We find $\sin^2\theta_{12}=0.332$ for the $(c_{ee},c_{e\mu})$ case and $\sin^2\theta_{12}=0.347$ for the $(c_{ee},c_{e\tau})$.
+This shift moves it away from the IO best-fit (violet triangle), which remains close to $\sin^2\theta_{12}=0.301$, and the SM best-fit point represented by the blue star.
+As a result, the overlap between the NO and IO $3\sigma$ allowed regions is reduced. \item The $3\sigma$ region of IO is similar to the standard case, but it yields a lower $\chi^2_{\rm min}$ in both cases.
+This indicates that, within our analysis, the JUNO data prefer IO when the best-fit CPT-even LIV parameters are included.
+The SM best-fit point, indicated by the blue star, is also close to the IO best-fit point, supporting this behavior. \item For the $(c_{ee},c_{e\mu})$ case, the 3$\sigma$ contours of NO and IO partially overlap.
+In contrast, for the $(c_{ee},c_{e\tau})$ case, the 3$\sigma$ contours of NO are significantly distinct from IO. \end{itemize}

-We now shift our focus to CP-violating LIV parameters and determine their sensitivity.
-The CP-violating parameters, defined in (\ref{eq:H-liv}) by $a_{\alpha\beta}$, are independent of neutrino energy and have dimension of energy.
-In Figure \ref{fig:chi-sqr-aee-amet-no}, we present the sensitivity in $a_{ee}-a_{e\mu}$ and $a_{ee}-a_{e\tau}$ channels respectively in left and right panels, while varying these parameters in the range of $(10^{-15},10^{-12})$.
-We can point out the followings
+We now shift our focus to the CPT-odd LIV sector and repeat the same strategy.
+The CPT-odd parameters, defined in (\ref{eq:H-liv}) by $a_{\alpha\beta}$, are independent of neutrino energy and have the dimensions of energy.
+Figure \ref{fig:chi-sqr-aee-amet-no}, shows the sensitivity in the $a_{ee} a_{e\mu}$ and $a_{ee} a_{e\tau}$ planes, shown in the left and right panels, respectively.
+The parameters are varied in the range $[10^{-15},10^{-12}]~\mathrm{GeV}$.
+The main observations are: